Shukla Panchami Tithi in the Month of Shravana 5th lunar day in the bright half of the fortnight

 Urvarukamiva bandhanan mrityor moksheya mamratat Om

 Lords Shiva, Krishna or Subramaniya.
-If possible go to a temple and give an idol made in silver of the nagas and worship with raw milk, turmeric, vermillion ( Kumkum) and flowers on the Shiva lingham.
+If possible go to a temple and give an idol made in silver of the nagas and worship with raw milk, turmeric, vermillion ( Kumkum) and flowers on the Shiva Lingham (Rudra abhishekham).
 You can pray to Lord Krishna and Subramaniya to protect you from the negative qualities of the nagas and get their blessings.

 As Rahu Ketu and Sarpa deal with psychological aspects of life, this prayer is to get mental peace.

-People also make shape of the nagas in dough or a cut out and worship this if they are unable to get a small figure of Nag made for this day.
+People also make the shape of the nagas in dough or a cut-out and worship this if they are unable to get a small figure of Nag made for this day.
 This festival is not celebrated with pomp and ceremony but with devotion and belief.

 — Komilla Sutton

 Book a Consultation with Komilla